trevorwelch/rh-profit-and-loss/README.md

 print("Your worst individual equities trade over this time period was with {}, with ${} in gains".format(worst_ticker, worst_ticker_pnl))
 ```

-Use flag `--pickle` to enable pickling of dataframes.
+For example:

+`python3 get_profit_and_loss.py --username 'timmyturtlehands' --password 'LovePizza!11one' --pickle`

+### Specify your starting allocation for an accurate buy-and-hold comparison

+*Specify the `--starting_allocation` arg*

+How would your portfolio have performed if you had just put that same amount of money into buying the NASDAQ?
+Input the amount of money you started investing with in Robinhood.

+For example:

+`python3 get_profit_and_loss.py --username 'timmyturtlehands' --password 'LovePizza!11one' --starting_allocation 5000`

-### Example command with custom options
+### Example command with custom options chained together

 `python3 get_profit_and_loss.py --username 'timmyturtlehands' --password 'LovePizzaFhdjeiw!22222' --start_date 'July 1, 2018' --end_date 'November 10, 2018' --starting_allocation '5000' --csv`